Bournemouth School for Girls: CCF

-The school has an active Combined Cadet Force, a rarity for a state-funded school.
-The CCF currently has over 150 members from both Bournemouth School and Bournemouth School for Girls.
+The school has a Combined Cadet Force, a rarity for a state-funded school.
+The CCF has over 150 members from both Bournemouth School and Bournemouth School for Girls.
 The CCF is run by senior cadets and volunteer staff from both schools but hosted at Bournemouth School.
 The CCF is open to pupils in year 9 upwards with an annual recruitment usually in February.
 The CCF is split into three sections; Army, Navy and RAF, with each wearing rank-appropriate uniform.

-Activities that cadets are able to take part in include gliding, flying, shooting, the Ten Tors walk, national exchanges and camps including Penhale central camp in the summer term.
-There is also a Band section that rehearses every week, also run by sixth form cadets, with each member choosing which uniform they wish to wear according to the section they want to be affiliated with.

 Ofsted

 Bournemouth School for Girls has won praise from Inspectors following their visits, achieving 'Outstanding' in all aspects of school life in 2012.
 Inspectors noted 'the very good teaching and good leadership at all levels that enable pupils to achieve very well and develop into confident young adults.'
 They comment that 'staff are knowledgeable and supportive; they transfer their love of learning to the pupils and help them to achieve very well.'

 Pupils at the school had 'their very high levels of determination to succeed' and 'exemplary behaviour'.
 The sixth form was described as ‘highly effective'.
 'Provision is very good in academic subjects and for students' personal development.'